WooCommerce Simple Auctions v3.0.9 Released

 Auction plugin extends WooCommerce by adding a new product type, auction, with its own rules: start price, end date/time, bidding logic, real-time updates, and automated notifications.

 When someone bids on your product, the plugin records that bid, checks it against existing bids and the reserve price if you’ve set one, and updates the current price in real time.
 When the auction ends, the plugin identifies the winner, sends notification emails, and (if your payment gateway supports it) can automatically charge the winner’s stored card without them needing to manually return and pay.
 Everything else (product descriptions, images, checkout process, order management) stays exactly as it is in standard WooCommerce.
 On your website, auction products can sit alongside your regular products, or, if you prefer, get their own dedicated page.
+You can even group related auctions into lots on a single page.

 Types of Auctions You Can Run on WooCommerce